ikesicle/spurhacks-25-proj/README.md

 A cross-platform desktop app for managing, editing, and running scripts with AI-powered chat and code generation.
 Built for SpurHacks 2025: leverages **Electron** for desktop, **React** + **Tailwind CSS** for UI, a **FastAPI** backend, and **MongoDB** for persistent storage.
 Integrates with **Google Gemini** for generative AI features.

+## 💡 Why Spellbook?

+- **Cluster scripts with ease:** Select, group, and run multiple scripts in a sequence or batch.
+No more manual copy-paste or script juggling—Spellbook lets you automate entire workflows using your existing utilities.
+- **AI-driven automation:** Use natural language to describe what you want to automate, and let Gemini suggest, combine, or even generate scripts for you.
+- **Accessible & organized:** Your scripts are always at your fingertips—tag, search, and manage them with a sleek visual interface.

 ---

 ## 🏗️ Architecture & Stack